 Providing Live Games

 Playtech’s main game is standard multiplayer blackjack dealt from an 8-deck shoe machine.
 Reshuffles are conducted whenever approximately four decks are left in shoe.
-Online casinos with access to the Latvian feeds include William Hill, Betfred and Bet365, to name a few.
-Playtech also operates an Asian Dealer Room, providing feeds to Vegas Red, 21 Nova and Bet365, among others.
+Online casinos with access to the Latvian feeds include William Hill, and Betfred to name a few.
+Playtech also operates an Asian Dealer Room, providing feeds to Vegas Red, and 21 Nova, among others.

 Competitor Microgaming broadcasts its live dealer eight-deck Blackjack from Riga through Roxy Palace, Royal Vegas, Canbet and Platinum Play.
 HoGaming’s dealer studio in the Philippines is the source for Bodog 88’s live dealer Blackjack games.
 London-based SuperCasino has live blackjack available for play on the Internet as well as via dedicated SKY, Freesat and Freeview TV channels.
 Meanwhile, live dealer Blackjack is streamed from the Fitzwilliam Card Club and Casino in Dublin, Ireland by Vuetec Ltd. to players at Dublinbet and Lucklive Casino.